mohsin-ashraf/personal-msds/todayIlearned.md

 	- If you learn a mapping of **X --> y** if distribution of **X** changes then the model might need to be re-trained.
 	- Batch Normalization actually reduces the problem of distribution among the layers.
 	- Batch Normalization at Test Time.
+		- Use estimated exponentially weighted average (across mini-batches)
+- Softmax Regression.
+	- Choose the close with maximum probability for more than 2 class classification problem.
+	- Training with softmax classifier.
+- Local optima problems in high dimentional space.
+- Introduction to tensorflow deeplearning framework.

 ## Day 24 | April 24 2020 | Friday